-Potato chips, hash-browns, baked potatoes, home fries, mashed potatoes, tater skins.
-These are just some of the incredibly delicious things you can make with potatoes.
+Potato chips, hash-browns, baked potatoes, home fries, mashed potatoes, and tater skins are just some of the incredibly delicious things you can make with potatoes.
 The potato is an unusual little tuber that has played an important role in the history of the world and was, in fact, the primary food crop for an entire nation.
-Potato Day celebrates this wonderful tuber and all the things you can use it for.
+National Potato Day celebrates this wonderful tuber and all the things you can use it for.
 What’s your favorite potato treat?

 Potatoes were first cultivated by man in Southern Peru and the Northwest regions of Bolivia sometime between 5000 and 8000 BC.
 From that point forward it has spread all over the globe to become one of the primary staple crops of many cultures.
 Potatoes are a favorite part of American cuisine, with millions of different forms of preparation to be found.
 Potatoes are even used to make bread, rolls, and pancakes, and as such can be found in every meal of the day.